inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 Getting to the destination faster and with less effort is great, but only as long as we are running towards the right goal.
 Sometimes we run towards just any goal, just for the sake of running.

-**It's healthy to slow down occasionally and double-check what we are running towards.**
+**The solution is to slow down occasionally ... and double-check what we are running towards.**

-## The test coverage is 200%, no!, 300%, so the code must be good
+## Testing, especially, is suffering from confirmation bias

 How do we achieve a good test coverage?
 By testing the happy path, of course. **By testing the scenarios for how our code is supposed to work** instead of testing for how it can be broken.

 If I have the function `def send_email(msg: str, recipient: str)`, then I only need to write a test for `send_email("Hi!", "my@email.com")` right?
-No need to test for HTML-text of for an empty recipient (`recipient=""`) or for an invalid email address or for a **too long msg** or for a broken HTML msg or ...
+No need to test for HTML-text or for an empty recipient (`recipient=""`) or for an invalid email address or for a **too long msg** or for a broken HTML msg or ...

 A surprisingly huge number of papers are researching cognitive biases in software testing.
 And they are concluding that we like testing almost only the expected behavior. **We prefer writing tests that confirm the code works, not tests that disprove it.
 Even among professional QA engineers, this is a common bias.**